 Which? has created letter templates that you can use, should you wish to do so at this stage.

 All Which?
-Trusted traders must comply with the terms of our code of conduct and What is expected of you guidance.
-Under the code of conduct, all Which?
-Trusted traders agree to acknowledge any written complaint within 28 days, and either provide a resolution or a letter of deadlock if they do not agree with your assessment and wish to take the matter before the ombudsman.
+Trusted Traders must comply with the terms of our Code of Conduct.
+Under the Code, all Which?
+Trusted Traders agree to acknowledge any written complaint within 28 days, and either provide a resolution or a letter of deadlock if they do not agree with your assessment and wish to take the matter before the ombudsman.

 The scheme then allows the trader a further eight weeks to agree a resolution with you.
 Most complaints will be resolved at this stage.

 Using the alternative dispute-resolution service